EPPO database on PP1 Standards

 (free automatic e-mail service).

-In addition, new and revised extrapolation tables have been adopted to accompany EPPO Standard PP 1/257 Efficacy and crop safety extrapolations for minor uses (see Extrapolation tables )
+Extrapolation tables approved to accompany EPPO Standard PP 1/257 Efficacy and crop safety extrapolations for minor uses are available on the EPPO website (see Extrapolation tables )

 Brief history of the development of series PP1 EPPO Standards